Signs and symptoms

 The main treatment for most CNS tumours is surgery (if feasible) with or without radiotherapy.
 Surgery is often major and life threatening, leaving children with neurological disabilities, some severe.

 Radiotherapy is avoided if possible in children under the age of 3 years due to the damage it causes to the developing brain.
-Proton beam radiotherapy is used in some cases but is not yet available in the UK.
-Chemotherapy is used routinely in medulloblastoma and is increasingly being used to treat other brain tumour types.
+Currently it is only available in Manchester in the UK (later in 2021, it will also be available at UCLH in London).
+Some families however may still need to go abroad to access proton beam radiotherapy for their child, usually in Essen, Germany or in the US.
+Chemotherapy is used routinely in medulloblastoma but is increasingly being used to treat other brain tumour types.

 Brain tumour survivors often suffer hormonal problems such as precocious puberty or poor growth resulting from damage to the developing brain.